temporalio/cli/docs/workflow/reset.md

 Identifies a Namespace in the Temporal Workflow. (default: default)

 **--reapply-type**
-Event types to reapply after the reset point: Signal, None, . (default: All)
+Event types to reapply after the reset point: None, , Signal. (default: All)

 **--reason**
 Reason to reset.